MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 *  Use the **Inspect** tool (as an information overlay on the webpage) to check whether an individual page element has enough text-color contrast.
 The **Inspect** tool's information overlay includes an **Accessibility** section that has a **Contrast** information row.
 The **Inspect** tool only shows text-contrast information for the current state.
 This approach is described in the current article.

 *  The **Issues** tool automatically reports any color-contrast issues for the entire webpage, when text and background color don't contrast enough.
-This approach is described in [Check that text colors have enough contrast](test-issues-tool.md#check-that-text-colors-have-enough-contrast).
+This approach is described in [Verify that text colors have enough contrast](test-issues-tool.md#check-that-text-colors-have-enough-contrast).

-*  Emulate a non-default state, such as the `hover` state, by using **Toggle Element State** in the **Styles** pane, described in [Check accessibility during all states of elements](test-inspect-states.md).
+*  Emulate a non-default state, such as the `hover` state, by using **Toggle Element State** in the **Styles** pane, described in [Verify accessibility during all states of elements](test-inspect-states.md).

 ## See also